jude8786/Software-Engineering-Project/README.md

 Ctrl + Shift + T: Reopen a recently closed file in your workspace.
 Shift + Alt + Right/Left Arrow: Expand or shrink the selection scope (e.g., to select a widget or method).
 Ctrl + ` (Backtick): Quickly open or hide the integrated terminal.

+13. AI Coding: Set Up an AI-coding environment on your computer like ZED, Aider, free Cursor / Windsurf programs, etc. Show your steps and personal experiences!
+I chose GitHub Copilot as my AI coding assistant because of its ability to understand the context of my project.
+It provides not just code snippets but also logical suggestions tailored to the structure of my application.
+Its versatility across different languages and frameworks makes it a robust tool for diverse coding tasks.

+Personal Experience
+Github Copilot was simple to get started and it immediately

+Enhance Efficiency in Complex Logic:
+Copilot assisted in generating intricate algorithms for filtering and sorting data, which would have taken more time to write manually.

+Speed Up API Integration:
+It provided boilerplate code for integrating REST APIs, reducing development time.

+Improve Debugging:
+The suggestions included better error-handling mechanisms, which streamlined my debugging process and made the code more resilient.

 14. DSL Implementation
 Included a demonstration of a Domain-Specific Language snippet in the project.